Lifeline is Australia’s largest suicide prevention service provider.

 - Each year, over 1 million Australians reach out to Lifeline for support.

 - Lifeline’s 13 11 14 crisis support line receives a call every 30 seconds.

-- Eight Australians die every day by suicide.
-That’s more than double the road toll.
+- 8.6 Australians die every day by suicide.
+That’s more than double the road toll (ABS, 2022).

-- Suicide is the leading cause of death for Australians between the ages of 15 and 44.
+- Suicide is the leading cause of death for Australians between the ages of 15 and 44 (AIHW, 2022a).

-- The suicide rate in Aboriginal and Torres Strait Islander peoples is twice that of their non-Indigenous counterparts.
+- The suicide rate in Aboriginal and Torres Strait Islander peoples is twice that of their non-Indigenous counterparts (ABS, 2022).

-- People in rural populations are 2 times more likely to die by suicide.
+- People in rural populations are 2 times more likely to take their life by suicide (AIHW, 2022b).

-- For each life lost to suicide, the impacts are felt by up to 135 people, including family members, work colleagues, friends, first responders at the time of death.
+- Beyond the tragic loss of the person, the impact of suicide deaths are felt by up to 135 people, including family members, work colleagues, friends, first responders at the time of death (Cerel et al, 2019).

-- Males aged 85 and older experience the highest age-specific rate of suicide.
+- Males aged 85 and older experience the highest age-specific rate of suicide (ABS, 2022).

-- 1 in 4 Australians are lonely and have no-one to speak to.
+- An estimated 1 in 3 of Australians reported feeling lonely (AIHW, 2021).
 Lifeline is here to listen.